biosql/biosql.github.io/wiki/BioJava_BioSQL_ORM.md

 BioJavaX Design
 ===============

-\[bj:BioJavaX|BioJavaXDocs\]\] was officially released with BioJava1.5.
+[BioJavaX](bj:BioJavaXDocs "wikilink") was officially released with BioJava1.5.
 It extends the `org.biojava` API's and was designed to very closely match the BioSQL schema.
 This made ORM of [BioJava](bj:BioJava "wikilink") to BioSQL much more straight forward and brought the BioJava object model much closer to that used by [BioPerl](bp:BioPerl "wikilink").